telerik/xaml-docs/controls/radbuttons/styles-and-templates/styling-buttonchrome.md

 >tipIf you choose to define the style in Application, it would be available for the entire application.
 This allows you to define a style only once and then reuse it where needed.

-After clicking 'OK', Expression Blend will generate the default style of the __ButtonChrome__control in the __Resources__ section of your User Control.
+After clicking 'OK', Expression Blend will generate the default style of the __ButtonChrome__ control in the __Resources__ section of your User Control.
 The properties available for the style will be loaded in the 'Properties' pane and you will be able to modify their default values.
-You can also edit the generated XAML in the XAML View or in Visual Studio.{% if site.site_name == 'Silverlight' %}
+You can also edit the generated XAML in the XAML View or in Visual Studio.

-If you go to the 'Resources' pane, you will see an editable list of resources generated together with the style and used by it.
-In this list you will find the brushes, styles and templates needed to change the visual appearance of the __ButtonChrome.__Their names indicate to which part of the __RadButton__appearance they are assigned.{% endif %}
+{% if site.site_name == 'Silverlight' %}If you go to the 'Resources' pane, you will see an editable list of resources generated together with the style and used by it.
+In this list you will find the brushes, styles and templates needed to change the visual appearance of the __ButtonChrome__.
+Their names indicate to which part of the __RadButton__ appearance they are assigned.{% endif %}

 # See Also